Types of Hypercortisolism

 ACTH levelsUpper limit of normal to high3

-DHEAS levelsOften elevated, since DHEAS is stimulated by excess ACTH4
+DHEAS levelsOften elevated, since DHEAS is stimulated by ACTH4

 • Facial fullness